Marion Boyd (mistress)

-They had two children who reached adulthood: Alexander, born about 1490, and Catherine, who married James Douglas, 3rd Earl of Morton.
+Marion and James IV had two children who reached adulthood: Alexander, Archbishop of St Andrew, born about 1490, and Catherine, who married James Douglas, 3rd Earl of Morton.

 Marion also had an illegitimate son with James Hamilton, 1st Earl of Arran.
 Their son James Hamilton of Finnart was born illegitimate about 1495 but was later legitimated in 1512.
+Her three granddaughters were mentally ill and declared legally incompetent.

-She was related to Thomas Boyd, Earl of Arran, and a niece of the second wife of Archibald Douglas, 5th Earl of Angus.
+She was related to Thomas Boyd, Earl of Arran, and a niece of Elizabeth Boyd, the second wife of Archibald Douglas, 5th Earl of Angus.
 Her relationship with the king was linked with the rise and fall of Angus's influence at the court.